Mastitis is inflammation or swelling of your breast tissue, particularly the milk ducts and glands in a breastfeeding woman.

 - Mastitis is common, occurring in approximately 1 in 5 women.
+It is usually due to an underlying issue that needs to be identified and addressed.

 - Talk to your doctor or midwife if you get a sore breast, a tender red, lumpy area in your breast or feel unwell with 'flu-like' symptoms.